-(c) Specific Advice Note The applicant is advised that: Specific Advice Notes
+(c) Specific Advice Notes

+The applicant is advised that:

-- The applicant / owner are advised of the need to comply with the City's (i) Engineering Infrastructure department requirements.
+- (i) The applicant / owner are advised of the need to comply with the City's Engineering Infrastructure department requirements.
 Please find enclosed the memorandum dated 12 March 2015 to this effect. - (ii) The applicant / owner are advised of the need to comply with the Swan River Trust requirements.
 Please find enclosed the memorandum dated 26 February 2015 to this effect.